GDxU/ypilot/README-yp.md

     when ?gun Fires from ?ship and ... then ...

 Note that this format applies to custom events.
 Built-in events may deviate from it.
 In particular, built-in verbs are not capitalized.

+## Permission conditions

+Custom events may have permission conditions applied to them (built-in events may not).
+When a custom event is used as an effect, before it happens, its permission conditions are checked.
+If the event isn't allowed, it doesn't actually happen.

+There are three types of permission condition declarations, shown here with our example custom event from before:

+    allow the event ?gun Fires from ?ship when ... disallow the event ?gun Fires from ?ship when ... only allow the event ?gun Fires from ?ship when ...

+The part after `when` is a list of conditions of the same kind as can be used after `then` in a rule (see below).
+For an individual permission condition declaration to be satisfied, all of the `when` conditions must be satisfied (same as for rules).
+For an event to be allowed:

+ - At least one of the `allow` declarations must be satisfied, if there are any;
+ - None of the `disallow` declarations must be satisfied; and
+ - All of the `only allow` declarations must be satisfied.

+Note that if no permission conditions were declared, custom events are always allowed by default.

 ## Noun definitions